 “The only possibility of stopping this current military action is to engage in strategies and tactics which severely disrupt the war machine, the U.S. economy, and the overall functioning of U.S. society; particularly how it relates to consumerism and the economy.
 Marches, picketing, rallies, parties, benefits, civil disobedience and even property destruction are pointless, and perhaps even counterproductive, unless they serve to severely disrupt the functioning of the political system and its economy.
 An atmosphere of severe unrest, if manufactured properly, will force the U.S. government to place military resources in the streets of the United States, will threaten the economy (the chief motive behind this military excursion) of the United States, and ultimately create a political atmosphere unfavorable [for the war to continue].”

-These disruptions—strikes, sabotage, and other tactics—should be designed specifically to fuck shit up.
+These disruptions—strikes, sabotage, and other tactics—should be designed specifically to impede the defense industry.
 Movements of the past, including the historically large 2003 protests against the Iraq War, failed to truly disrupt the imperialist war machine.
 They did not target the churning industrial mechanisms that allow it to continue unabated.
-Weapons manufacturers like Raytheon and Northrop Grumman, media conglomerates like CNN and NBC that push festering pro-war propaganda, military recruitment offices in small towns, cities, college campuses and elsewhere, and the financial centers of this rotting imperial metropolis are all fair game in the fight against violent imperialism abroad.
+Weapons manufacturers like Raytheon and Northrop Grumman, media conglomerates that push festering pro-war propaganda, military recruitment offices in small towns, cities, college campuses and elsewhere, and the financial centers of the rotting imperial metropolis are all fair game in the fight against violent imperialism abroad.
 We must organize to threaten their profits—the only language they understand.
 A general strike could correct this dangerous course.

 Do not stop at rallies, prayer vigils, and marches.
 Do not be afraid to challenge the barbarity of the capitalist ruling class as it rains down suffering and violent, horrific death on the innocent civilians trapped between warring states.
 Doing nothing is no longer an option.
 Start somewhere—join your local Food Not Bombs, create a group that builds international solidarity with those most affected by this violence, take the fight to the capitalists who use your towns as a home office for war profiteering and propaganda.
 Do not stand by and watch as the United States continues its destruction across the globe.